 Inspire Your Students to Love Music

 This program is intended for working band, choir, vocal and music teachers.
-If you are not already a licensed teacher but have a music degree, contact us about adding in teacher licensure coursework.

 UNC is one of the country’s premier universities for music teachers—with a heritage for providing students with personalized attention.
 This music education master’s degree will prepare you for advanced teaching responsibilities, leadership roles, and higher-paying positions.
 You will deepen your knowledge of music, expand your range of teaching techniques, and achieve better outcomes in the classroom.
 You will also be highly prepared if you choose to pursue doctoral-level study.